HOLLIS B WORTH: ICON. ADVOCATE. SURVIVOR. THRIVER. WARRIOR.

 I did not always think of myself as a co-founder of Bulleit, but after time away from my abuser and with greater self worth I realized that I worked just has hard and as long (if not harder and longer) as Tom Bulleit.
 My participation was integral, critical, and pivotal in the creation of one of the liquor industry's most successful brands in the 21st century.
-The brand was built on my passion for innovation and raising bourbon to a higher art form and transforming its "good ol' boy" culture to one that was all inclusive.
+The Bulleit brand was built on my passion for innovation and raising bourbon to a higher art form and transforming its "good ol' boy" culture to one that was all inclusive.
 I reached and inspired an audience within the whiskey community that Tom Bulleit never could have nor wanted to: and I did it by being my authentic self while my father built his reputation on manipulation and lies.

 I grew up with ready access to alcohol and surrounded by people who over imbibed or as Diageo puts it "innovated the way we drink today": but I did not grow up with ready access to art.
 Therefore the Sunday New York Times was my escape from my pickled surroundings and served as my local MOMA.
 I used to collect the full page ads and I display the Absolut™ ads on my walls.
 When my father began discussing bourbon as a career change he liked the generic name "Thoroughbred Kentucky Bourbon."
 I urged him to use our last name instead.
 I pitched the idea of a bourbon that was "as cool and innovative as the Absolut™ vodka campaign."
 I discussed with him at length what I felt that would entail including a marketing campaign that went beyond typical Kentucky imagery.
 Tom Bulleit did not have the mind or the manners to launch a respectable campaign: he still talks about and shows people the misogynist Bulleit print campaign of scandally dressed women sitting in men's laps.